artturipa/myblog/csm_cis_summary/blog.md

 **Customer Survey is sent** when case is closed.

-**Business rules associated with Self Registration registration code** TO BE CHECKED
+**Business rules associated with Self Registration registration code**
 * "Display request message" - Shows info message to user
 * "Display rule" - Shows message to remind user to enter a correct registration code